lf-edge/eve/docs/COMMS.md

 * Saving the latest correct configuration locally.
 * Informing any services of changes to their relevant configurations via [pubsub](../pkg/pillar/pubsub), which allows those services to restart or make changes in response to the updated configuration.

-#### logmanager
+#### loguploader

-[Logmanager](../pkg/pillar/cmd/logmanager) is the service responsible for collecting logs, packaging them up and sending them to the Controller.
+[Loguploader](../pkg/pillar/cmd/loguploader) is the service responsible for uploading device and application gzip logs to controller.
 It does so through the functions provided by the `zedcloud` package.

 #### client